Joe Gibbs: Washington Redskins (1981–1992)

+The Most Diverse Dynasty in NFL History

+Gibbs built championship teams with many players that previously had mediocre-to-average careers before being discarded by other NFL teams, and perpetually faced turnover in his roster while maintaining success.
+Unlike traditional dynasties that win with the same franchise quarterback, Gibbs's Redskins were the ultimate outlier, going 16-5 in the playoffs, winning three Super Bowls in 10 years with eight playoff appearances.
+The constant changes in personnel, as well as the playing style and racial makeup of quarterbacks, led NFL Films to coin his first tenure as "the most diverse dynasty in NFL history".

 In 1996, Gibbs was enshrined in the Pro Football Hall of Fame.
 He was one of the winningest coaches in the NFL, with a record of 124–60, and a post-season record of 16–5.
 His combined winning percentage of .683 was third all-time (behind Vince Lombardi and John Madden).
-In his 12 seasons so far, the Redskins won 4 NFC East titles, reached the playoffs 8 times, and finished with a losing record only one season (7-9 in 1988).
+During his first 12 seasons, the Redskins won 4 NFC East titles, reached the playoffs eight times, and finished with a losing record only one season (7-9 in 1988).
 Gibbs is the only NFL coach to win three Super Bowls with three different starting quarterbacks and three different starting running backs.